Search posts by category

 City Hall Closure Dates and Observed Holidays 2018 January –1*, 12, 26 February – 9, 19*, 23 March – 9, 23 April – 6, 20 May – 4, 18, 28* June – 1, 15, 29 July – 4*, 13, 27 August … Continue reading

-Due to today’s primary election, the meeting time has been moved up to 5:00 pm.
 To read or download tonight’s detailed council meeting agenda, please click here (pdf).
-The public participation portion of this meeting will begin at 5:00 with presentations … Continue reading
+The public participation portion of the meeting begins at 6:30 with presentations and awards.
+Actual city business normally doesn’t start until 7:00 or 7:30 . . . or … Continue reading